Skip to content

 The real difference

 Microsoft gives enterprises the illusion of a unified integration story — Power Automate for business workflows, Logic Apps for developer integration, Azure Data Factory for pipelines, Copilot Studio for agents.
-Even Gartner flags the reality: Azure Integration Services remains a collection of discrete services that places the burden of governance on the user.
-Connector coverage and governance capabilities lag significantly for non-Microsoft apps.
+The reality: Azure Integration Services remains a collection of discrete services, each with different deployment models, licensing tiers, and performance profiles.
+Organizations face administrative overhead navigating between Low/Medium/High/Unlimited Extended tiers, each with different action limits and connector entitlements.
+Customer reviews consistently report connector limitations outside the Microsoft ecosystem.

 Tray.ai is purpose-built as a single orchestration layer for the whole business — Microsoft and non-Microsoft apps alike — with unified governance included and no assembly required.

-For organizations already using Copilot Studio, Tray.ai works alongside it — adding governed MCP workflows via the Tray Agent Gateway so every agent action is observable, audited, and policy-controlled.
+For organizations already using Copilot Studio, Tray.ai works alongside it — adding governed MCP workflows via the Tray Agent Gateway for MCP so every agent action is observable, audited, and policy-controlled.

 Where Microsoft wins

-Tight native experience for organizations all-in on Microsoft 365 and Azure.
+Tight native experience for organizations heavily invested in Microsoft 365 and Azure.
 If your app mix is primarily SharePoint, Teams, Dynamics, and Office — and your AI needs are served by Copilot Studio against that same data — Microsoft’s integration stack is a natural fit.
 The license bundle is often already paid for.
 The developer toolchain for Azure is mature.
+Within the Microsoft ecosystem, connectors are deeply integrated and well-maintained.

 Where Tray.ai wins

 • One platform, not four services.
-Integration, automation, agents, and MCP governance on shared architecture and shared governance.
+Integration, automation, agents, and MCP governance on shared architecture and shared governance — no navigating between performance profiles or deployment models.

-• Vendor-neutral.
+• Vendor-neutral connector depth.
 Tray.ai treats Microsoft as one system among many, not the center of gravity.
-Non-Microsoft connector depth is balanced, not best-effort.
+Balanced coverage across SaaS, cloud, and on-prem systems without ecosystem bias.

 • Governed MCP from day one.
-Agent Gateway brings audit, RBAC, rate limiting, and observability to every agent interaction — across Copilot Studio, Claude, OpenAI, your own frameworks.
+Agent Gateway for MCP brings audit, RBAC, rate limiting, and observability to every agent interaction — across Copilot Studio, Claude, OpenAI, your own frameworks.

 Pricing reality

-Microsoft’s integration stack pricing is per-service and per-seat/per-execution, and costs compound as you add services.
-Enterprises running all four (Power Automate + Logic Apps + Data Factory + Copilot Studio) see bills scale with service count and transaction volume.
-Cross-service governance isn’t included.
+Microsoft’s integration stack pricing is per-service and per-seat/per-execution, with costs compounding as you add services.
+Power Automate alone requires navigating multiple performance profiles (Low/Medium/High/Unlimited Extended), each with different action limits (10,000 to 500,000 daily actions) and connector entitlements.
+Enterprises running all four services (Power Automate + Logic Apps + Data Factory + Copilot Studio) manage separate billing models and transaction-based costs.

-Tray.ai is one number for the orchestration layer, with explicit modular add-ons for things like Agent Gateway and Regional Hosting.
+Tray.ai is one number for the orchestration layer, with explicit modular add-ons for things like Agent Gateway for MCP and Regional Hosting.

 The bottom line

-Choose Microsoft if your organization is fully inside Microsoft 365 + Azure, your integration needs stay within that perimeter, and you prefer consuming integration as bundled platform services.
+Choose Microsoft if your organization operates primarily within Microsoft 365 + Azure, your integration needs stay within that perimeter, and you’re comfortable managing multiple services with different deployment models and licensing tiers.

-Choose Tray.ai if you run a mixed stack, need unified governance across agents and workflows, and want one platform rather than four Azure services that happen to talk to each other.
+Choose Tray.ai if you run a hybrid application environment, need vendor-neutral connector depth, require unified governance across agents and workflows, and want one platform that scales without automatic shutdowns or throttling limits.

 The bottom line